 Greensburg is a somewhat small city located in the state of Indiana.
 With a population of 11,891 people and four constituent neighborhoods, Greensburg is the 73rd largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Greensburg is generally considered to be a blue-collar town.
-41.90% of the Greensburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Greensburg is a blue-collar town, with 41.90% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Greensburg is a city of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Greensburg who work in management occupations (9.61%), office and administrative support (9.59%), and sales jobs (5.68%).

 Also of interest is that Greensburg has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Greensburg is nearly on par with the US average for all cities of 21.84%: 19.84% of adults 25 and older in Greensburg have a bachelor's degree or advanced degree.
+The percentage of adults in Greensburg who are college-educated is close to the national average for all communities of 21.84%: 19.84% of the adults in Greensburg have a bachelor's degree or advanced degree.

 The per capita income in Greensburg in 2018 was $27,291, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $109,164 for a family of four.
 However, Greensburg contains both very wealthy and poor people as well.